 The company bought podcast subscription company Wondery for a reported value of $300 million last year.

-The report said that Amazon also plans to integrate live audio into its live video service Twitch.
+The report said that Amazon also plans to integrate live audio into Twitch’s live video service.

 It also mentioned that the company sees live audio as a way to bolster the types of content it can offer through its voice assistant, Alexa and its smart speaker products.